djselzlein/spring-websockets-rabbitmq-demo/README.md

 When working on a multi-instance web application, messaging service may be a problem when hosted by application containers, such as: [Wildfly](http://wildfly.org/) or [Tomcat](http://tomcat.apache.org/).
 That is because you may want that all connected web sockets are knowledgeable by any application container and not only by the one it was first registered.
 So when a message needs to be broadcasted it can truly reach all connected web sockets.

 One option to solve this situation is to enable a message broker that will host our channels and operate incoming and routing of messages.
 In here I use RabbitMQ as message broker.

+See [this blog post](https://selzlein.github.io/2017/11/04/spring-websocket-rabbitmq/) for a complete walk-through

 ## Setup